Posted on

 Mission Statement of RFTW : To promote healing among ALL veterans and their families and friends, to call for an accounting of all Prisoners of War and those Missing in Action (POW/MIA), to honor the memory of those Killed in Action (KIA) from all wars, and to support our military personnel all over the world

 I have sent many quotes thru the last 10 days.
-Here are my last two:
+Here are my last few:

 U – Unselfish